giangnguyen2412/paper-review-generative-models/hype.md

 images and real images, given unlimited time to make their decisions.
 A score of 50% on HYPE1 means that people differentiate generated results from real data at chance rate, while a score above 50% represents hyper-realism in which generated images appear more real than real images.

+HYPEtime: If you take a longer time to recognize a generated image, you model is better!

+**CelebA-64**.
+We find that StyleGANtrunc resulted in the highest HYPEtime score (modal exposure time), at a mean of 439:3ms, indicating that evaluators required nearly a half-second of exposure to accurately classify StyleGANtrunc images (Table 1).
+StyleGANtrunc is followed by ProGAN at 363:7ms, a 17% drop in time.
+BEGAN and WGAN-GP are both easily identifiable as fake, tied in last place around the minimum available exposure time of 100ms.